x-govuk/govuk-services-list/README.md

 First, you need to have the latest version of [Google Chrome](https://www.google.com/chrome/) installed.

-To tell the script where the Google Chrome executable is installed on your computer, add the full path to a file named `.env` (in the same folder as this README file), using this named environment variable:
+To tell the script where the Google Chrome executable is located on your computer, create a file named `.env` (in the same folder as this `README.md` file) and add this named environment variable:

 `GOOGLE_CHROME_PATH=""`